 Unanticipated discovery of human remains and/or funerary objects found anywhere in the Project area are of concern and must be reported.
 Human remains may be full burials, may be represented only by decomposing bones found in the ground in an area of darker soil, may be more recent burials with identifiable caskets or their remains, or they may be represented only by an individual bone or tooth.
 All discoveries must be reported and appropriately addressed.
-The treatment of any human remains encountered during construction of the Project will be guided by the policy statement adopted by the Advisory Council on Historic Preservation ("ACHP") ("Advisory Council on Historic Preservation, Policy Statement Regarding Treatment of Burial Sites, Human Remains, and Funerary Objects" [ACHP 2007]), by the relevant state laws and guidelines ("Pennsylvania Historical and Museum Commission, Policy on the Treatment of Human Remains"), and Tribal policies, including the Haudenosaunee Tuscarora Nation's "Protocol for Handling Discovery of Human Remains" and "Policy on Human Remains" as well as the Stockbridge-Munsee Band of Mohican Indians' "Policy for Treatment and Disposition of Human Remains and Cultural Items That May be Discovered Inadvertently During
+The treatment of any human remains encountered during construction of the Project will be guided by the policy statement adopted by the Advisory Council on Historic Preservation, Policy Statement Regarding Treatment of Burial Sites, Human Remains, and Funerary Objects" [ACHP 2007]), by the relevant state laws and guidelines ("Pennsylvania Historical and Museum Commission, Policy on the Treatment of Human Remains"), and Tribal policies, including the Haudenosaunee Tuscarora Nation's "Protocol for Handling Discovery of Human Remains" and "Policy on Human Remains" as well as the Stockbridge-Munsee Band of Mohican Indians' "Policy for Treatment and Disposition of Human Remains and Cultural Items That May be Discovered Inadvertently During

-Tennessee Gas Pipeline Company, L.L.C. a Kinder Morgan company Environmental Report Northeast Energy Direct Project Resource Report 4
+Environmental Report Northeast Energy Direct Project Resource Report 4 Cultural Resources

-are not the gar company Cultural Resources

-1 6